Photo by: Karen Schulman

 Tour Itinerary

 You will be met at Ireland’s Shannon International Airport and driven north to Westport, on the shores of Clew Bay.
-The first afternoon you can relax; if the group is feeling a bit energetic, you can walk to town and listen to some traditional Irish music.
-Please Note: Waterfront rooms have been included, if you prefer standard room, a discount is available per room.
-(D)
+The first afternoon you can relax; if the group is feeling a bit energetic, you can have a brief walk to get acclimated to your home for the next few days and listen to some traditional Irish music.
+(Dinner)

 County Mayo is the Ireland of your imagination, beautiful and inspiring, with breathtaking landscapes, fascinating countryside and culture.
 Music and history inspire your curiosity.
 Mayo people are warm and friendly and take pride in making their land your land!

 Each day visit some of these typical areas from your home base.
-It is not possible to see everything during each tour, as there is so much to see and photograph, and there will also be time for unscheduled stops and special events in both County Mayo and County Donegal.
-The City of Westport offers wonderful street photography with winding streets, stone bridges over the river, and daily life.
+It is not possible to see everything during each tour, as there is so much to see and photograph, and there will also be time for unscheduled stops and special events.
+The town of Westport offers wonderful street photography with winding streets, stone bridges over the river, and daily life.
 Drive along the shores of Clew Bay, stopping at Murrisk Abbey, and the Famine Memorial standing at the foot of Croagh Patrick.

 As you explore along the coast of Achill Island, you can photograph in many beautiful locations, one being lovely Keem Bay and Beach, recently named one of the 50 best beaches in the world.
 If time allows you will wind up at the deserted famine village at Keel.
 Achill Island is the largest island off the Irish coast.
 Wrought by wind and water, accessible by bridge over the sound.

 You can depart anytime today as the airport is walking distance from your hotel.
 Majority of flights depart morning or early afternoon, which should coordinate with the checkout time.
 There should be luggage carts outside the hotel which you can leave at the airport.
-(B)
+(Breakfast given time)